Every art and every inquiry, and similarly every action and choice, is thought to aim

-Some of them appear as formalities and mundane, and relatively speaking some may be a form of “administrative” decision-making.
+Some of the choices and decisions appear as formalities and mundane, and relatively speaking, some may be a form of ‘administrative’ decision-making.

-These include things like what I should wear today; should I take a healthy breakfast; which route to drive to the office; did my assistant book the boardroom…
+These include things like what I should wear today; should I eat a healthy breakfast; which route to drive to the office; did my assistant book the boardroom…

 But there are others that are high impact, life-changing, and future-determining, for me, and for my family, my team, business and society in general.